dinccey/batch_stt/README.md

 # BatchSTT
-is an open-source project that uses Whisper AI ASR Docker container to transcribe audio from videos automatically.
+Batch Speech to Text is a project that uses Whisper AI ASR Docker container to transcribe audio from videos automatically.
 It processes all videos in the given mounts and outputs the transcriptions in the desired format.

 ## Prerequisites
 Before running BatchSTT, you need to have the following installed:
 - Docker
-- Docker Compose
+- Docker compose
+- Maven and JDK 17 in system PATH
 ## Getting Started
 To get started, clone this repository to your local machine:

 `git clone https://github.com/dinccey/batch_stt.git`

-Then, navigate to the project directory and run the following command:
+Then, navigate to the project directory and run the following commands:

+`./mvn-build.sh`

+This will build the project using maven.
+Then:

+`docker-compose build`

-docker-compose up -d
+`docker-compose up -d`

 This will start the BatchSTT application and Whisper AI ASR Docker container.
 Environment VariablesThe following environment variables can be set in the docker-compose.yml file: